Star-product Description of Quantization in Second-class Constraint Systems

 and

-\ts{12pt}Successively applying the formulas (3.14) and (3.15), the commutator of the projected operators $\Phat X$ and $\Phat Y$ can be represented in the form of the power series of $\hbar$ as follows:
+\ts{12pt}Successively applying the formulas (3.15a)-(3.16b), the commutator of the projected operators $\Phat X$ and $\Phat Y$ can be represented in the form of the power series of $\hbar$ as follows:

-where the first two terms are the quantized form of the Dirac bracket and the rest higher order terms of $\hbar$ are the quantum corrections caused by the noncommutativity among the ACCS and the operators $X,Y$.
+where the first term is the quantized form of the Dirac bracket and the rest higher order terms of $\hbar$ are the quantum corrections caused by the noncommutativity among the ACCS and the operators $X,Y$.
 Similarly, the projection of the symmetrized product, $\Phat\symmp{X}{Y}$ is represented in the following form:

-which contains the qunatum corrections in the form of the power series of $\hbar^2$.
+which contains the qunatum corrections in the form of the power series of $\hbar^{2n}$ $(n\geq 1)$.